 Re-orders occur on day of the Next recurring date.
 You can delay or reset a recurring order by modifying the Next recurring date value.

 Depending on the payment gateway being used, a recurring order may be created with or without a corresponding payment.
-If an automatic payment failed (e.g. credit card expired) or is not able to be created (payment gateway doesn’t support recurring orders), you will have to manually contact the customer to collect payment.
+If an automatic payment failed (e.g. credit card expired), you will have to manually contact the customer to collect payment.
 Please see the Payment Gateways section for more information.

 If you're running tests on a development/staging machine with production data copied over and you sell recurring products, make sure to disable any recurring orders or change the payment gateway credentials, otherwise it will automatically charge your customer's credit card when the order is due for renewal.